How the Medicare Tax Rate is Changing

 Why may you ask?
 Well, in this situation, you’re both the employer and the employee.
 Medicare taxes don’t have wage limits, so all wages are subject to the charge.

 We understand that understanding these rates can be confusing.
-Below, we’ll go ahead and break down tax rates in 2020 for you.
+Below, we’ll go ahead and break down tax rates.

-The Medicare Tax rate in 2020 is 1.45%.
+The Medicare Tax rate is 1.45%.
 But the Federal Insurance Contributions Act tax rate combines two rates.
 FICA tax rates include both the Social Security Administration tax rate of 6.2% and the Medicare Tax rate.
 The total?
-The FICA tax rate is 7.65% for 2020.
+The FICA tax rate is 7.65%.

 Employers aren’t responsible for paying this additional fee.
 The charge will need to be withheld from the employee’s wages only.
 The self-employment tax rate will be slightly higher at a rate of 15.3%.
 Both the Social Security tax rate of 12.4% and the 2.9% Medicare tax rate contribute to this figure.